jean-laurent-g/LedgerHQ.github.io/_posts/2020-10-13-secure-swap.md

 </center>
 <br/>

-<li>After receiving the `signed payload`, the Exchange app running inside the Secure Element verifies the `signature` of the payload using the provider’s `public key` and the `transaction ID`.
+5- After receiving the `signed payload`, the Exchange app running inside the Secure Element verifies the `signature` of the payload using the provider’s `public key` and the `transaction ID`.
 This `public key` is certified by Ledger and the public key to verify this certificate is stored in the Exchange app.
 * The signature ensures the payload has actually been sent by the provider (non-repudiation principle).
-* The `transaction ID` avoids a replay attack</li>
+* The `transaction ID` avoids a replay attack

-<li>The Exchange app displays the amounts of the swap transaction so the user can validate them.
+6- The Exchange app displays the amounts of the swap transaction so the user can validate them.
 In the background, the application automatically verifies that the user’s Ethereum and Bitcoin addresses are indeed managed by the device, so the user does not have to verify them manually.
-The provider’s addresses are trusted thanks to the provider’s cryptographic signature.</li>
+The provider’s addresses are trusted thanks to the provider’s cryptographic signature.

 <br/>
 <center>